 Blockchain in Retail

 U.S.-based retailers are also exploring blockchain applications.
-Walmart has made headlines with its blockchain use cases, and Target is reportedly working on a blockchain-powered solution for supply chain management dubbed ConsenSource.
+Walmart has made headlines with its blockchain use cases, and Target is currently developing a blockchain-powered supply chain management solution called ConsenSource.

-Since mid-2018, Target has been working on a blockchain proof-of-concept.
-It primarily focuses on the certification of suppliers for the company’s own paper manufacturing.
-In a blog post, Joel Crabb, Target vice president of architecture, wrote that the company has been “working directly with forest managers and certification boards” studying the technology and trying to figure out what data can be shared on a distributed ledger.
+Since mid-2018, Target has been working on a blockchain proof-of-concept that tracks the certification of Target’s paper manufacturing suppliers.
+In a blog post, Joel Crabb, Target vice president of architecture, wrote that the company has been “working directly with forest managers and certification boards” to identify what data is available and can be shared on a distributed ledger.

 The blog also states, “Many companies— including Target— see the most potential for enterprise blockchain initiatives as open source.
 Open-source projects require all participating parties to define the governance model collectively from the outset, so companies can then focus their time working on blockchain-based solutions that will lead to greater speed, transparency and cost savings.”

 Specific details on the proof-of-concept are still under wraps.
-In its last annual report to shareholders, Target mentioned that it was investing in supply chain improvements.
+In its last annual report to shareholders, Target did say that it is working on supply chain improvements.
 However, it doesn’t directly mention blockchain or distributed ledger technology.

 Retail giants are not alone in their exploration of blockchain pilot programs.
 Panalpina, one of the world’s largest transport and logistics companies, has started cautiously testing a variety of possible applications of blockchain technology.
 The Swiss company has launched two blockchain pilot programs in supply chain, one investigating blockchain applications in high-tech industrial goods while the other deals with office supplies.

 The company’s goal is to optimize supply chains by digitizing trade documents, storing them in the cloud, and deploying blockchain technology.
-This method should improve processes while reducing costs in the long term.
-Panalpina will use a blockchain-based tracking system to record the flow of imported goods from Asia to Europe.
-It will run in parallel to real shipments without interfering with current processes.
+This method should improve processes while reducing long term costs.
+Panalpina’s system, built on blockchain, will track goods imported from Asia to Europe.
+In order to test the system, it is set up to run in parallel with existing processes.
+This will allow real shipments to continue without disruption of current processes.

 “These early-stage projects are 85 percent about digitization and 15 percent about blockchain– we are starting to see clear benefits in cost savings through simplified and speedier processes, and lower document courier costs.
 But the real advantage of blockchain lies in the ‘single source of truth.’
 Improved data sharing between trade partners creates more transparency, with clear ownership and responsibility for each documented step in the supply chain,” says Cedric Rutishauser, senior venture development manager at the Panalpina Digital Hub.